 Why Recycle Mattresses?

+Our program and mission provide solutions to both of these issues.
 Convert mattresses into reusable materials!
 We can prevent millions of unnecessary pounds of waste each year through mattress recycling.

 - Mattresses range in size from 27 to 60 cubic feet and average 60 lbs.